samuelroland/dme/README.md

 #### Building the desktop app for production
 Note: this is far ready to be fully usable for now, but if you want to install DME globally, here are the instructions.

-**WARNING: this only has been tested for Linux, installers for windows are generated as `.msi` but they have not been tested**
+**WARNING: This is working mostly on Linux, installers for Windows are generated as `.msi` and for MacOS as `.dmg` but some features have not been tested or do not work**
 1. Just run this
     ```sh
     cd app